-As a current student in IT Project Management program at Stockholm’s university and at the same time an agile practitioner, the first thing that came to my mind was if agile can be used in portfolio management.
+As an agile practitioner, the first thing that came to my mind was if agile can be used in portfolio management.
 After reading about portfolio management I see that agile management can add big benefits to portfolio management and agile practices that are used in product management can be applied to portfolio management also.

 Very interesting on the topic was a podcast that I listened to from Brent Barton, one of the first certified Scrum trainers.
 See a summary of the podcast below: